Sequal32/yourcontrols/Readme.md

     * Server: **Port forward** either `7777` or the specified port in the application.
 Navigate to the server tab, enter port and click start server.
 You will have initial control of the aircraft.
     * Clients: Navigate to the client tab and enter the **server's ip and port** and click connect.
 1. Fly!
-2. To transfer control, you can either assign a key to `Toggle Water Rudder` or use the UI to either
+1. To transfer control, click the button in the program to either
    * **Relieve control** if you're currently flying
+    Note: After 20 seconds, the request will be cancelled.
    * **Accept control** when the person flying relieves control

 ## Troubleshooting